Windows Admin Center known issues

 CredSSP in cluster creation

-The Windows Admin Center cluster deployment wizard uses CredSSP in several places.
-You run into the error message "There was an error during the validation.
-Review error and try again" (this occurs most frequently in the Validate cluster step):
+The Windows Admin Center cluster deployment wizard uses CredSSP.
+Sometimes, CredSSP can cause an error message that says "There was an error during the validation.
+Review error and try again" appear when you're validating a cluster, as shown in the following screenshot.

 Test-ComputerSecureChannel -Verbose -Repair -Credential <account name>